Tuesday, September 19, 2023

 2. eat a meal in a local establishment i.e., do more than sleep in a hotel,

-3. see one or more local sights (and it must be more than just a statue outside the airport gate),
+3. visit one or more local sights or participate in a recognised local activity (and it must be more than just a statue outside the airport gate),

 4. sleep overnight in a venue outside the airport (excluding transit stops if I never leave the hotel).